 Richard H. Sommer

-Richard H. Sommer has over 38 years of legal experience, focusing his practice on civil litigation matters, with emphasis on real estate and commercial disputes.
+Richard H. Sommer focuses his practice on civil litigation matters.
 He is licensed to practice law in Texas, Wisconsin, and New Jersey.
 He is admitted to practice in the United States District Court, Western District of Texas, United States District Court for the District of New Jersey, United States Court of Federal Claims, United States Tax Court, United States Court of International Trade, Fifth U.S. Circuit Court of Appeals and United States Supreme Court.
 Mr. Sommer is a native of Madison, Wisconsin, and a graduate of the University of Wisconsin, Madison (1977), where he received the degree of Bachelor of Business Administration, Finance.
 Mr. Sommer obtained his law degree from the St. Mary’s University School of Law in 1980.
-He was a member of the law office of Hibler and Sommer from 1980 to 2005, and thereafter practiced as a sole practitioner, before joining King & Sommer, PLLC as a member in November of 2017.
-He is one of the Firm's three managers.
+Previous to his practice with King & Sommer, PLLC, he was a member of the law office of Hibler and Sommer from 1980 to 2005, and thereafter practiced as a sole practitioner.
+Mr. Sommer joined King & Sommer, PLLC as a member in November of 2017.
+He is one of the Firm's four managers.

 Area of Practice and Expertise